flhofer/dell_TB16_firmware/README.md

 Datasheets and specifications:
 * [Intel DSL6540](https://www.intel.com/content/www/us/en/products/sku/87402/intel-dsl6540-thunderbolt-3-controller/specifications.html) is a Thunderbolt to PCIe bus bridge.
 It transparently transforms PCIe lanes into a serial bus for a high-speed single connector extension - and transforms them back, making the host (laptop) PCIe lanes available also outside the mainboard for high-speed interconnectivity.
-* [Microchip USB5537B](https://ww1.microchip.com/downloads/aemDocuments/documents/OTH/ProductDocuments/DataSheets/00001682C.pdf) is a 4x USB3.0 and 3x USB2.0 hub
+* [Microchip USB5537B](https://ww1.microchip.com/downloads/aemDocuments/documents/OTH/ProductDocuments/DataSheets/00001682C.pdf) is a 4x USB3.0 (devid 5807) and 3x USB2.0 (devid 2807) hub
 * Realtek ALC4020 is a Dell-custom audio chip that interfaces with the USB bus and the Audio bus (I2S/PCM) and includes Microphone and Headphone amplifiers.
 Only the Datasheets for the sibling, ALC4042, are available.
 * Realtek ALC3263 is a Dell-custom Audio bus (I2S/PCM) audio chip that performs audio decoding and encoding on four output streams *at* 24-bit 48 kHz (this is strangely fixed).
 Only the Datasheets for the sibling, ALC3261, are available.
 * [Realtek RTL8153](https://www.olimex.com/Products/USB-Modules/Ethernet/USB-GIGABIT/resources/rtl8153.pdf) is one of the most sold USB-based Gigabit Ethernet controllers